+Name of firm

+Addre SS

-Name of firm Addre SS Conta ct name, title and telephone numb per Date o of ation Anticipated date for business start Are yo ou: (i) not currently a GEMM, now seeking GEMM status and/or index-linked specialist (IL GEMM) status?
-If so, please answer all the questions below. (ii) already a GEMM, now seeking recognition as an index-linked specialist?
+Contact name, title and telephone number

+Date o of ation Anticipated date for business start

+Are yo ou:

+(i) not currently a GEMM, now seeking wholesale or retail GEMM status and/or index-linked specialist (IL GEMM) status?
+If so, please answer all the questions below.

+(ii) already a GEMM, now seeking recognition as an index-linked specialist?
 If so, please answer questions 1 to 8 below.

 Note: to be recognised as a GEMM or IL GEMM by the DMO, your firm must be/become a member firm of a Recognised Investment Exchange, usually the London Stock Exchange.
-This means that your firm's gilt business will be regulated by the LSE and you will be required under LSE rules to act as a Gilt-Edged Market Maker in all relevant gilts.
+This means that your firm's gilt business will be regulated by the LSE, as well as an EU/EEA supervisory regulator, and you will be required under LSE rules to act as a Gilt-Edged Market Maker in all relevant gilts.